OSEA Collective Bargaining Agreement

 The Association, as long as it is the recognized and certified bargaining representative for classified personnel regarding employment relations, shall have the following rights:

-- Upon request, the District shall make available to the Association public information concerning the District directly related to matters covered in this Agreement.
-The Board may make a reasonable charge when special services are required beyond normal operation.
+- Upon request, the District shall make available to the Oregon School Employees Association (OSEA) public information concerning the District directly related to matters covered in this Agreement.
+The District may make a reasonable charge when special services are required beyond normal operation.

 - Employee Information